MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/view-your-bill-or-invoice.md

 ## View a bill or invoice

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=848039" target="_blank">Bills & payments</a> page.

     If you're using Office 365 Germany, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=848040" target="_blank">Bills & payments</a> page.

-2. Select a date range from the drop down, and then click the order you want to view.
+2. Select a date range from the dropdown, and then click the order you want to view.

 3. On the summary page, you can see the following: